Are You A First-Time Homebuyer?

 First-Time Homebuyer Video Resources

-If you are a first-time home buyer, use the videos above and guide below for helpful hints and tips and learn how to avoid common mistakes when buying your first home in the Triad area of NC.
+If you're a first-time homebuyer, use the videos above and the guide below for helpful hints and tips.

 - Pre-Qualification: Meet with a mortgage broker and find out how much you can afford to pay for a home.

 - Pre-Approval: While knowing how much you can afford is the first step, sellers will be much more receptive to potential buyers who have been pre-approved.
 You'll also avoid being disappointed when going after homes that are out of your price range.
 With Pre-Approval, the buyer actually applies for a mortgage and receives a commitment in writing from a lender.
 This way, assuming the home you're interested in is at or under the amount you are pre-qualified for, the seller knows immediately that you are a serious buyer for that property.
 Costs for pre-approval are generally nominal and lenders will usually permit you to pay them when you close your loan.

 - List of Needs & Wants: Make 2 lists.
 The first should include items you must have (i.e., the number of bedrooms you need for the size of your family, a one-story house if accessibility is a factor, etc.).
 The second list is your wishes - things you would like to have (pool, den, etc.) but that are not absolutely necessary.
 Realistically for first-time buyers, you probably will not get everything on your wish list, but it will keep you on track for what you are looking for.